lfph/sig-contributor-experience/FAQ.md

 #### Social, Community and International Friendships
 Open source contributes to society in a unique way.

-Joining and open source project, you join a diverse community.
+Joining an open source project, you join a diverse community.

 This can lead to lifelong international friendships.